CheckerNetwork/zinnia/cli/README.md

 rustup install 1.77
 rustup default 1.77
 ```

+In addition to the Rust build toolchain, you also need Go installed.
+See
+[Go Downloads](https://go.dev/dl/).
+The minimum required version of Go is 1.22.

 On Windows, Go uses `gcc` to create C libraries.
 Go recommends installing
 [TDM GCC](https://jmeubank.github.io/tdm-gcc/).